drakerc/tanukai/README.md

 * Copy `.env.dist` to `.env` (and change some variables if necessary, especially `REACT_APP_API_URL` - this should be the address to the Django API)
 * Execute `docker-compose build`
 * Execute `docker-compose up -d` (or `docker-compose -f docker-compose.prod.yml up -d` in deployment environment)
-* Create and apply migrations by using `docker-compose exec image_search_python python manage.py makemigrations && docker-compose exec image_search_python python manage.py migrate` (on production, use `docker-compose -f docker-compose.prod.yml exec image_search_python python manage.py makemigrations --settings=tanukai_backend.settings.prod && docker-compose -f docker-compose.prod.yml exec image_search_python python manage.py migrate --settings=tanukai_backend.settings.prod`)
+* Create and apply migrations by using `docker-compose exec fursuit_db_python python manage.py makemigrations && docker-compose exec fursuit_db_python python manage.py migrate` (on production, use `docker-compose -f docker-compose.prod.yml exec fursuit_db_python python manage.py makemigrations --settings=tanukai_backend.settings.prod && docker-compose -f docker-compose.prod.yml exec fursuit_db_python python manage.py migrate --settings=tanukai_backend.settings.prod`)
 * The front-end should be available on the port specified in `DOCKER_WEB_PORT` .env variable.
 More details can be found in the `nginx/nginx.confg` file.

-* In order to start scraping, execute `docker-compose -f docker-compose.prod.yml exec image_search_python bash && cd scrapers && scrapy crawl SCRAPER_NAME -s JOBDIR=crawls/SCRAPER_NAME`
+* In order to start scraping, execute `docker-compose -f docker-compose.prod.yml exec fursuit_db_python bash && cd scrapers && scrapy crawl SCRAPER_NAME -s JOBDIR=crawls/SCRAPER_NAME`
 e.g. `scrapy crawl e621 -s JOBDIR=crawls/e621`.
 You can use param `-a param_ignore_scraped=true` to ignore the "previously scraped" check (especially helpful if you are filling up the database)

 ### Testing